techbloglol/techblog.lol/content/post/getting-started-with-zfs-on-osx.md

 The `-V 100T` argument tells zfs to create a zvol with a logical size of 100 TB.
 The `-s` argument tells zfs to create a sparse volume.
 That's to say that no initial space will be reserved, but added as needed when blocks are used.

-When creating a zvol, it is accessible from two locations: `/dev/disk*` and `/var/run/zfs/zvol/rdsk/*`.
-The second location is my preferred way to access the disk, but note that it is just a symlink to `/dev/disk*`.
+When creating a zvol, it is accessible from two locations: `/dev/disk*` and `/var/run/zfs/zvol/*`.
+The second location is my preferred way to access the disk, but note that it is just a symlink to the corresponding location on `/dev/disk*`.

 Another important thing to note is that a zvol will increase its space reservation even when writing zeros to the volume.
 If you enable compression on the volume via `zfs set compression=lz4 tank/huge-zvol`, all of the data stored on the volume will be compressed.
 When compression is enabled, blocks of storage that are entirely zero-filled are removed.